xiaoshan1994/xiaoshan1994.github.io/content/post/re/lca_course.md

 {{< hl-text blue>}}Multi-functional process: combined waste processing & recycling & co-production{{< /hl-text >}}
 ![image](https://user-images.githubusercontent.com/65668613/162915499-97112124-68ef-4c38-a21d-623252cd3a67.png)

-## Part 2: System boundary & multi-functionality; The price criterion
+## 10.2 System boundary & multi-functionality; The price criterion
 {{< hl-text orange>}}In between conclusions{{< /hl-text >}}
 * Definition of G and W is important: may determine whether a process is multi-functional or not
   - In case of recycling it matters at which point W flips to G as that determines how much impact is allocated to your product system (see Int J LCA article of allocation exercise later this afternoon)